jennyinc777/real_or_fake_news/README.md

 ![common](./assets/common.png)

-During our modeling phase, we wanted to use our prior knowledge from [Project 3](https://git.generalassemb.ly/jennyinc777/project_3/tree/working) to our advantage.
+During our modeling phase, we wanted to use our prior knowledge from the [subreddit project](https://github.com/jennyinc777/subreddit_nlp) to our advantage.
 We knew that our tried-and-true logistic regression worked well for that dataset.
 So we put that to the test.
 Unsurprisingly, it was our best performer with a test score of 0.9660 when used with the `PorterStemmer()`.

 ## Conclusions